tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 However, some applications of Oblivious HTTP can benefit from being able to encrypt and decrypt parts of the messages in chunks.
-If a request or response can be processed by a receiver in separate parts, and is particularly large or will be generated slowly, then sending a stream of encrypted chunks can improve the performance of applications.
+If a request or response can be processed by a receiver in separate parts, and is particularly large or will be generated slowly, then sending a series of encrypted chunks can improve the performance of applications.

-This document defines a variant of Oblivious HTTP that supports streaming both requests and responses in chunks, along with new media types.
+This document defines a variant of Oblivious HTTP that supports handling both requests and responses in chunks, along with new media types.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Streamed Request and Response Media Types
+# Chunked Request and Response Media Types

-Streamed Oblivious HTTP defines different media than the non-streamed variant.
-These media types are "message/ohttp-streamed-req" (defined in {{iana-req}}) and "message/ohttp-streamed-res" (defined in {{iana-res}}).
+Chunked Oblivious HTTP defines different media than the non-chunked variant.
+These media types are "message/ohttp-chunked-req" (defined in {{iana-req}}) and "message/ohttp-chunked-res" (defined in {{iana-res}}).

 # Request Format {#request}

-Streamed OHTTP requests start with the same header as used for the non-streamed variant, which consists of a key ID, algorithm IDs, and the KEM shared secret.
+Chunked OHTTP requests start with the same header as used for the non-chunked variant, which consists of a key ID, algorithm IDs, and the KEM shared secret.
 This header is followed by chunks of data protected with HPKE, each of which is preceded by a length field encoded as a variable-length integer (as defined in {{Section 16 of !QUIC=RFC9000}}).